TabbyML/tabby/docs/conversion.md

 ## Portability

 Converted models are portable in the sense they can be loaded on another machine using a different operating system or CPU architecture.

-However, the 2 machines must use the same [endianness](https://en.wikipedia.org/wiki/Endianness) which is usually the case nowadays.
+The only restriction is the 2 machines must use the same [endianness](https://en.wikipedia.org/wiki/Endianness).

 ## Add a new converter